ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 When a class definition is entered, a new namespace is created, and used as the local scope — thus, all assignments to local variables go into this new namespace.
 In particular, function definitions bind the name of the new function here.

 Class instantiation uses function notation.
 Just pretend that the class object is a parameterless function that returns a new instance of the class.
-For example the following code will creates a new instance of the class and assigns this object to the local variable.
+For example, the following code will create a new instance of the class and assigns this object to the local variable.

 ```{code-cell}
 greeter = GreetingClass()